Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 ## The Software
 The tuning page is hidden away pretty well, You need to go to `Performance` --> `Tuning`, and under `Tuning Control`, select `Custom`.
 ![Performance Tuning](/Assets/Tuning%20Page.jpg)
-There's also one Tuning Preset, `Rage Mode`, that ups your power limit and *doesn't void the warranty*.
-The performance gain isn't much, but for users who want to play it *absolutely safe*, the option is there.
+There's also one Tuning Preset that's worth noting, `Rage Mode`, that ups your power limit and *doesn't void the warranty*.
+The performance gain is pretty laughable, but for users who want to play it *absolutely safe*, the option is there.

 There's a strange feature in AMD software where `Advanced Control` just changes the slider from percentage based into the actual value.
 I suggest enabling this for every setting.
+You also need to `Enable` the specific tuning category in order to make any changes

 ## Getting a Baseline
-Open 3DMark and run Time Spy, and to save time, I suggest running a Custom Test without the CPU test.
+Open 3DMark and run Time Spy Extreme, and to save time, I suggest running a Custom Test without the CPU test.
 ![the recommended test and setting](/Assets/3D4K.jpg) After you ran the test, note that score down.